Baron Stanley of Alderley

 Baron Stanley of Alderley, in the County of Chester, is a title in the Peerage of the United Kingdom.
 It was created in 1839 for the politician and landowner Sir John Stanley, 7th Baronet.

+History

-Upon his death in 1850, he was succeeded as 2nd Baron Stanley of Alderley and 8th Baronet of Alderley Hall by his son Edward, who was a prominent Liberal politician and notably served as President of the Board of Trade, Postmaster General and had in 1848 been created Baron Eddisbury, of Winnington in the County Palatine of Chester, in his own right.
+When the 1st Baron died in 1850, he was succeeded as 2nd Baron Stanley of Alderley and 8th Baronet of Alderley Hall by his son Edward, who was a prominent Liberal politician and notably served as President of the Board of Trade, Postmaster General and had in 1848 been created Baron Eddisbury, of Winnington in the County Palatine of Chester, in his own right.
 His wife Henrietta was a prominent campaigner for women's education.
 After his death, the Stanley of Alderley and Eddisbury baronies remained united; most holders have since chosen to be known as Lord Stanley of Alderley.
 The 3rd Baron Stanley of Alderley had a career in the Diplomatic Service; as he was childless he was succeeded by his younger brother, the 4th Baron.
 He was liberal member of parliament for Oldham.
 In 1909, the 4th Baron Stanley of Alderley acquired a further title when he succeeded his first cousin once removed, the Earl of Sheffield, according to a special remainder and thus inherited the title of 4th Baron Sheffield.
 After his death the titles passed to his son, the 5th Baron Stanley of Alderley.
 He was Liberal Member of Parliament for Eddisbury and also served as Governor of Victoria.
 His eldest son, the 6th Baron Stanley of Alderley, sold the family seat of Alderley Hall in 1938.
 He was married four times, the second time to Sylvia Ashley.
 On his death the titles passed to his younger brother, who preferred to be known as Lord Sheffield.
 He only held the titles for three months.
 As of 2013 the titles are held by the latter's cousin, the 9th Baron Stanley of Alderley, who succeeded his father in that year.
 He is the grandson of Oliver Hugh Stanley, youngest son of the 4th Baron.